Ida Holz: Awards and honors

 Ida Holz received the 2009 Lifetime Achievement Award, granted by the Latin America and Caribbean Network Information Centre (LACNIC) to people who have contributed to the permanent development of the Internet.

 In 2013 she was the first Latin American personality (male or female) to enter the Internet Society's Hall of Fame, an initiative that honors people who have been important to the development and strengthening of the Internet.

 The Board of Initial and Primary Education awarded her its 2014 Girdle of Honor at public school No. 4 José Artigas, where the engineer completed her primary studies.

 The National Postal Administration issued stamps in 2015 of the series "Outstanding Personalities of Uruguay" dedicated to Ida Holz.

 In 2017, Holz received a recognition in honor of her career as an Internet pioneer in Uruguay, in the framework of the Ceibal project's tenth anniversary celebration.

 One of the so-called "fathers of the Internet", Vint Cerf, when asked if there was a "mother of the Internet", responded:

 Yes, there is a mother of the Internet, and her name is Ida Holz.

+Legacy

+During the 2025 winter season, the children's play Ida: La madre de Internet, written and directed by playwright Melanie Catan and based on Holz's life and career, premiered.
+The play received the Florencio Award for Best Educational Content Production, while its lead actress, Soledad Lacassy, received the award for Best Actress.
+The play was revived in 2026.

+In December 2025, Uruguay's National Agency for Research and Innovation (ANII) established a new research fund named after her.
+The fund was created as an instrument to finance long-term research projects across all fields of science, providing full funding for a period of five years, as well as doctoral and postdoctoral fellowships.